Publications

 _Qualitative approaches, for example to survey professional attitudes towards AI and archives.

-The proposed special issue is a key research output of the LUSTRE project funded by the Arts and Humanities Research Council (AHRC) in the UK.
+The special issue is a key research output of the LUSTRE project funded by the Arts and Humanities Research Council (AHRC) in the UK.